igormusardo/BriteCode/contact.md

 Errors is basically a humanized version of the error_codes, which represent what actually is invalid about the given data element.
 Refer to the individual APIs' documentation for more information about which error codes can be returned for a given element.

 There we go.
 That is the Contact API.
-We will be adding more documentation, examples, and How-Tos soon.
+We will be adding more documentation, examples, and How-To's soon.
 In the meantime, have fun.